spacebanana420/ffscala/README.md

 * [FFmpeg](https://ffmpeg.org/)
 * Scala 3
-* Your program needs to compile to JVM, since FFscala uses java.io.File

 FFmpeg tested with version 6, but you won't have problems using other versions.

-By default, you need FFmpeg to be in your PATH, but execute() lets you optionally specify the path to the executable if you prefer that way.
+By default, you need FFmpeg to be in your PATH, but ```execute``` and similar functions let you optionally specify the path to the executable or the program name if you prefer that way.

 (See [example 11](https://github.com/spacebanana420/ffscala/blob/main/docs/examples.md))